 ‘inks contain many heavy metals including lead, arsenic and others and that these ingredients have been linked to cancer and birth defects’

-as a result of a 2007 lawsuit brought by the American Environmental Safety Institute (AESI), according to Helen Suh MacIntosh, professor of environmental health at Harvard University.
+as a result of a 2007 lawsuit brought by the American Environmental Safety Institute (AESI).

 Note: It still does not stop these products from being available, and used widely…(question, when you have gone to get a tattoo, has your tattoo artist informed you of these risks?
 Have you been shown these labels before making a decision to proceed?).